 What makes Pandavkholi so unique are the caves that are scattered at the Doonagiri Hills.
 These caves are like hidden treasures waiting to be found and explored.
 Pandavkholi is also known for the wonderful and holy ashram that is located at the top, and you must stay at the Dharamshala once to detox and cleanse yourself completely.

 Things To Do In Pandavkholi

-These caves are also great haunts for just spending some time in isolation.
+- These caves are also great haunts for just spending some time in isolation.
 You can go inside them and sit for as long as you want.
 Just close your eyes and meditate.
 You will feel so calm and peaceful from within you.
-Undoubtedly these caves have some magical aura about them.
+Undoubtedly these caves have some magical aura.

 Run Amok In The Meadows

 - Pandavkholi also has a large meadow called a Bugyal.
 The Bugyal is also called Bhimn-ki-Saiya, and it is completely barren.
 It is believed that the great Bhim once laid his Gudri on this meadow.